scale-it/algo-builder/docs/algob-console.md

 ## Usage

-To open console session run `yarn run algob console`
+* To open console session run `yarn run algob console`
+* To select network add `--network networkName` in command.(add your Network Name in networkName)

 ## Globals